Brymmobaggins/Ping-Coming-Soon/README.md

 ### Useful resources

--[resource 1](stackoverflow.com) - This helps me understanding the Regular expression(Regex) function to check valid email in an input field
+- [Stackoverflow](stackoverflow.com) - This helps me understanding the Regular expression(Regex) function to check valid email in an input field.
--[resource 2](Googlefont.com) -  This assists me in getting the accurate font (libre frankin) for the project challenge.
+- [Google-font](Googlefont.com) -  This assists me in getting the accurate font (libre frankin) for the project challenge.
--[resource 3](fontawesome.com) -  fontawesome library was cool, it also assist me adding nice social media icons and styles.
+- [fontawesome](fontawesome.com) -  fontawesome library was cool, it also assist me adding nice social media icons and styles.

 ## Author